 GIS/GPS mapping: Knowing the location and amount of acres of the features on your property is always helpful in making management decisions.
 ArcGIS software along with compatible GPS units are used to map property.
 Once your property is mapped, you will know the amount of acres for different land types, such as: forest stands, food plots, ponds, etc. Knowing the correct acres of an area is critical when appraising timber, spraying with an aerial application and planting trees.
 A good map will allow you to see the location of features, such as: roads, streams, property corners, and other specific features on your land.
 Accurate maps are invaluable when planning future activities.

 Financial Analysis/Estate Planning: Knowing your timber and its potential is critical when planning for the future and developing a long term forest management plan.
 Land owners are interviewed to determine their long term objectives.
 Their property is evaluated to determine its current condition and its future potential.
 The two are meshed to formulate a long term plan.

 Tree Planting and Site Preparation: When establishing a new forest stand after a harvest, proper site preparation, tree selection, and proper tree planting techniques will yield benefits in the future.
 Sites will be evaluated to determine the site preparation method best suited for the site.
 The proper tree species and genetic line will be selected and then a well seasoned experienced crew will be hired to plant the trees.

-Forever Green, Inc will travel throughout Central and Northern Alabama and has provided assistance to forest landowners in the following counties:
+Forever Green, Inc is located in St. Clair County and will travel throughout Central and Northern Alabama and has provided assistance to forest landowners in the following counties: